stinkybro/stinkybro.github.io/Main.md

     DESCRIPTION = "Description for my mod menu."; -- <--Feel free to type in anything in here` Here, we can change the main information about our script.
 First up, lets change the menu version AKA "MENU_VERSION". `MENU_VERSION = "1.0.0"; -- Set this to your desired, example: "ver 1.0" or "Version 69420 funny" it can any way of string` Set it's value to whatever you would like.

-Second, change the author to your liking aswell.
-And third, same with the description, change it to whatever you like
+Second, change the author to your liking aswell. `AUTHOR = "Author"; -- Set this to your name or whatever you want`

+And third, same with the description, `DESCRIPTION = "Description for my mod menu."; -- <--Feel free to type in anything in here` change it to whatever you like.